A taste of the gardens that would have fed the Royal Household through the 18th century

-We are growing these, alongside more familiar vegetable crops, in the central area of the garden.
-Peaches, apricots, nectarines, cherries and plums grow on the sheltered walls and a formal, box edged bed of soft fruit and standard dwarf apples completes the look of this recreated Kitchen Garden.
+We are growing these, alongside more familiar vegetable crops, in the central area of the Kitchen Garden.
+Peaches, apricots, nectarines, cherries and plums grow on the sheltered walls and a formal, box edged bed of soft fruit and standard dwarf apples completes the look.